Getting Support for Narcissistic Abuse & Help for NPD

 Mental health therapists should have degrees in their field from accredited postsecondary institutions.
 Your therapist should also be licensed to work as a mental health professional.

-You can ask for referrals if you have friends or associates with NDP or a narcissistic family member.
+You can ask for referrals if you have friends or associates with NDP or a narcissistic family member to find a therapist specializing in narcissistic abuse near you.
 Choose a therapist with testimonials from clients they’ve helped to ensure your therapist has the experience needed to provide you with narcissistic abuse support.

 Getting Help for Individuals and Families Living with Narcissistic Personality Disorder

 Miami Hypnosis and Therapy offers narcissistic abuse support as well as individual counseling for narcissistic family members.
 Learn how to draw boundaries and protect your own mental health by utilizing our team of licensed professionals trained in cognitive behavioral therapy (CBT), hypnotherapy, and neuro-linguistic programming (NLP).
-Under the guidance of Anna Marchenko, LMHC, M.A., Ed.M., we can get you and your loved ones the help they need to thrive while living with narcissistic personality disorder.
+Under the guidance of Anna Marchenko, LMHC, M.A., Ed.M., we can get you and your loved ones the narcissistic personality disorder therapy they need to thrive.